rtavares14/Java-Chat-Server/doc/protocol.md

 # 4. List of connected clients

-The server sends a list of connected clients to the client that requested it.
+The server sends a userList of connected clients to the client that requested it.

 ## 4.1 Happy flow